jitasek/my_repos_list/README.md

 ## Functionality:

-when I click the "Fetch Your User Repos" button, and a list of my GitHub repositories displays on the page.
+when I click the "Fetch Your User Repos" button, a list of my GitHub repositories gets displayed on the page.

 <a href="">Link to the deployed app</a>